-This program provides a foundation in business management.
-Add to that courses on advertising, sales and retail management, marketing strategy and merchandising, and you'll be prepared for whatever marketing or business career path that you choose!
+This program provides a foundation in business management as well as jcourses on advertising, sales and retail management, marketing strategy and merchandising.

 Graduates of the AAS in Marketing Program will have the technical and interpersonal skills to obtain entry-level marketing positions in fields such as advertising, promotions, public relations, sales and management.
 Specifically, graduates will be able to: